deployo/deployo.github.io/content/docs/configuration.md

 In case both a server and a script have the same environment variable exposed, the value from the script will take precedence.
 The reason for this is that the server will export the variable first and then the script will export its own after that thus overriding the servers variable.

-If a script is requiring a variable to be provided and the name of the variable is the same as an environment variable in the script the script environement variable will take precedance.
+If a script is requiring a variable to be provided and the name of the variable is the same as an environment variable in the script the script environment variable will take precedence.

 Script environment variable > User-provided variable > Server environment variable